 Table 2.
-Probability (%) of favorable price movement for equity classes for all days
+Probability (%) of favorable price movement by equity class

-For a better visualization and interpretation of these numbers we construct probability surfaces for each class and we plot them with respect to the α level and volume V{ae} in Figure 4.
+For a better visualization and interpretation of these numbers we construct probability surfaces for each class and we plot them with respect to the $\alpha$ level and volume $V{ae}$ in Figure 3.

-According to the Definition 1 we expect the probabilities to increase as the α level becomes more selective, as well as the size of the after-event window volume to increase.
-Indeed, we observe this behavior in Figure 4, but it is remarkable that the surfaces are parallel and smooth.
+According to Definition 1, we expect the probabilities to increase as the $\alpha$ level becomes more selective, as well as the size of the after-event window volume to increase.
+Indeed, we observe this behavior in Figure 3, but it is remarkable that the surfaces are parallel and smooth.
 This seems to indicate that the probability has a similar behavior for each class.
-Furthermore, by using a simple translation in α and V{ae} we may be able to map each surface into another.
-This translation is very important because once we decide on a optimal level for one class it automatically translates into optimal levels for the other classes.
+Furthermore, by using a simple translation in $\alpha$ and $V{ae}$ we may be able to map each surface into another.
+This translation is very important because once we decide on an optimal level for one class it automatically translates into optimal levels for the other classes.

-Fig. 4 Probability surfaces for equity classes.
+Fig. 3 Probability surfaces for equity classes.

-To determine the optimal level for each class we calculate the expected return of trades according to the Definition 2.
-Specifically, for fixed levels of α and V{ae} , we average all the returns within each class and present the results in Table 3.
-We also construct the corresponding surfaces in Figure 5.
+To determine the optimal level for each class we calculate the expected return of trades according to Definition 2.
+Specifically, for fixed levels of $\alpha$ and $V{ae}$ , we average all the returns within each class and present the results in Table 3.
+We also construct the corresponding surfaces in Figure 4.